Scattering in Black Hole Backgrounds and Higher-Spin Amplitudes: Part I: Scattering of Waves in Schwarzschild Backgrounds

 where the form of the energy of the outgoing wave $k_3$ is fixed by the on-shell condition for the outgoing massive particle.
 The independent kinematic invariants are

 It will also be convenient to introduce the optical parameter:

 We can now distinguish the following expansions arising in the scattering of waves off a spinless massive object:

 \begin{itemize} \item The classical expansion in the dimensionless combination $\epsilon=2 GM\omega$.
 This is in correspondence to the perturbative (loop) expansion in the QFT amplitude and classically corresponds to a weak-field expansion.
 We will work at leading order in $GM\omega$, which corresponds to tree-level amplitudes.
 As anticipated, the frequency $\omega$ is also the energy of the momentum transfer $k_3-k_2\sim 1/r$: This means that the classical combination is $GM\omega \sim GM/r$ and hence BH-horizon effects should not be relevant in the weak-coupling limit. \item Quantum corrections suppressed by $\frac{\hbar \omega}{M}$.
 These corrections appear in $A_4^h$ as powers of $\frac{(s-M^2)}{M^2}$ or $\frac{t}{M^2}$ and will be dropped for our matching.
 We see that the classical deformation $\frac{\hbar \omega}{M}\to 0$ can be understood as a limit in which massless particles become soft or equivalently the massive particle becomes very heavy.
 Note that the opposite (high-energy/massless) limit $\frac{\hbar \omega}{M}\to \infty$ for which our effective description can break down as explained in the introduction, simply lies outside the classical regime. \item The eikonal (geometrical optics) expansion as $\xi^{-1}\sim \theta \to 0$, which will be studied in detail in Section \ref{Eikonal-app}.
 The eikonal has been recently exploited to extract classical observables of the two-body problem via a WKB-type analysis \cite{Bjerrum-Bohr:2016hpa,AccettulliHuber:2020oou,Cristofoli:2020hnk,Guevara:2018wpp} and we will obtain related results that link wave scattering to unbounded null geodesics.
 In this regime $t \ll s-M^2 \ll M^2$ and hence only the t-channel factorization $A^h_4\sim \frac{1}{t} A_3 A'^{h}_3$ contributes to the amplitude.
 Nevertheless, note that for generic wave scattering we are able to extract the classical piece at all orders in $\xi^{-1}$ and not only the eikonal, which demands to include all channels and contact terms in the evaluation of \eqref{eq:classical amplitude}.
 This non-linear dependence in $\theta$ is crucial to match the partial amplitudes $A_{\ell m}Y_{\ell m}(\theta,\phi)$ resulting from the BHPT formalism.
+This, therefore, shows the massless wave scattering off Kerr carries more information that the massless limit of a massive particle scattering off Kerr, which has built in the assumption of small scattering angles from the beginning.
+We expect therefore the two scenarios only overlap in the eikonal regime.